teur/OpenReader-WebUI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: You must report bugs in this format
+about: Please report bugs in this format (provide error message or detailed description at the minimum)
 title: ''
 labels: bug
 assignees: richardr1126